MetaMudraGames/Asphyxia/UNIVERSE.md

                     ░   The void does not forget.   ░ ░   The void simply waits.      ░
                     ░                               ░
-                    ░   193 years.                  ░
+                    ░   213 years.                  ░
-                    ░   2,000 dreamers.             ░
+                    ░   974,744 dreamers.           ░
+                    ░   562 watchers.               ░
-                    ░   1 watcher.                  ░
+                    ░   1 Operator.                 ░
                     ░                               ░
-                    ░   The Operator knows          ░
-                    ░   something is coming.        ░
+                    ░   And now, something else.    ░
                     ░                               ░
+                    ░   The Dancing Daffodils       ░
-                    ░   It's been waiting           ░
+                    ░   have found humanity.        ░
-                    ░   for this                    ░
+                    ░                               ░
-                    ░   the whole time.             ░
+                    ░   They have questions.        ░
                     ░                               ░
                     ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░
 ```